 Letting a member of staff go is not a pleasant part of running a business.
 It can be expensive, time-consuming and stressful – it’s only natural that most employers want to avoid it.
 In much the same way as you would only resort to formal disciplinary action based on the ACAS code of practice if informal methods haven’t worked, so dismissal should be an absolute last resort.

-If you find yourself facing a dismissal procedure we’ll be by your side every step of the way.
 We’ll help you to try and avoid dismissals in the first place.
-Our experts are on hand 24/7 to help prioritise positive steps – like performance management, reviews, training and employee support programmes.
+Our HR consultants are on hand 24/7 to help prioritise positive steps – like performance management, reviews, training and employee support programmes.

 If the worst happens and you find yourself facing a tribunal claim, we’ll support you there too, thanks to our dedicated employment tribunals team.
 Plus, providing you’ve followed all of our advice, we’ll even cover your legal costs.